Installation

 cargo build --release

-On Linux with kernel 5.1+, you can enable io_uring for improved disk I/O in the UTxO LSM tree:
+On Linux with kernel 5.1+, you can enable io_uring for improved disk I/O in the UTxO LSM tree.
+The feature is defined on dugite-storage and re-exported by dugite-node:

 cargo build --release --features io-uring